 You knew it was going to come.
-The day when you look at the calendar and realize that inevitably, predictably, and woefully, the summer is winding down.
+The day when you look at the calendar and realize that the summer is winding down.
 There is no stopping time, but there is something you can do to minimize the regrets when the cold weather swoops in — complete your summer bucket list.

 Don’t have a summer bucket list?
 You can get a powerful boost of inspiration from our August selections.
-Walk in the meadow barefoot, sip ice-cold lemonade, jump into the pool, explore bugs, picnic in the park, and catch fireflies during long summer nights.
-There’s so much to do before the time runs out.
+Walk in the meadow barefoot, sip ice-cold lemonade, jump into a cool pool, explore bugs, picnic in the park, and catch fireflies during long summer nights.
+There’s so much to do before the time runs out!

 – eat fresh corn, watermelons, and juicy tomatoes from the garden

-– celebrate National Aviation Day, Book Lovers Day, and International Cat Day
+– celebrate International Pirate Month, National Aviation Day, Book Lovers Day, and International Cat Day

 – and say Happy Birthday to Neil Armstrong, Virginia Lee Burton, and Julia Child.